Cherokee–American wars: Battles in the Deep South

 The British captured Savannah on December 29, 1778, with help from Dragging Canoe, John McDonald, and the Cherokee, along with McGillivray's Upper Muscogee force and McIntosh's band of Hitichiti warriors.
 Just over a month later, January 31, 1779, they captured Augusta, Georgia, as well, though they quickly had to retreat.
-With these victories, the remaining neutral towns of the Lower Muscogee Threw in their lot with the British side.
+With these victories, the remaining neutral towns of the Lower Muscogee threw in their lot with the British side.
 Thomas Brown of the King's Carolina Rangers was assigned to the Atlantic District to work with the Cherokee, Muscogee, and Seminole.

 Charlestown was captured on May 12, 1780, after a siege that began March 29.
 Along with it, the British took prisoner some 3,000 Patriots, including South Carolina militia leader Andrew Williamson.
 Upon giving his parole that he would not again take up arms, Williamson became a double agent for the Patriots, according to testimony after the war by Patriot General Nathanael Greene.

 Fort Nashborough

-In early 1779, Robertson and John Donelson traveled overland along the Kentucky Road and founded Fort Nashborough on the Cumberland River.
+In early 1779, Robertson and John Donelson traveled overland along the Kentucky Road and founded Fort Nashborough on the Cumberland River in what later became Tennessee.
 It was the first of many such settlements in the Cumberland area, which subsequently became the focus of attacks by all the tribes in the surrounding region.
 Leaving a small group there, both returned east.
 In autumn 1779, Robertson and a group of fellow Wataugans left the east down the Kentucky Road headed for Fort Nashborough.
 They arrived on Christmas Day 1779 without incident.

 Donelson journeyed down the Tennessee River with a party that included his family, intending to go across to the mouth of the Cumberland, then upriver to Fort Nashborough.
 They departed the East Tennessee settlements on February 27, 1780.
 Eventually, the group did reach its destination, but only after being ambushed several times.
 In the first encounter near Tuskegee Island on March 7, the Cherokee warriors under Bloody Fellow attacked the boat in the rear.
 Its passengers had come down with smallpox.
 They took as captive the one survivor, who was later ransomed by American colonists.
 The victory proved to be a pyrrhic one for the Cherokee, a smallpox epidemic spread among its people, killing several hundred in the vicinity.
 Several miles downriver, beginning with the obstruction known as the Suck or the Kettle, the party was fired upon throughout their passage through the Tennessee River Gorge (Cash Canyon); one person died and several were wounded.
 At Muscle Shoals, the Donelson party was attacked by Muscogee and Chickasaw, up into Hardin County, Tennessee.
 The Donelson party reached its destination on April 24, 1780.
 The group included John's daughter Rachel, the future wife of future U.S. Representative, Senator, and President Andrew Jackson, who fought a duel in her honor in 1806.
 Shortly after his party's arrival at Fort Nashborough, Donelson along with Robertson and others formed the Cumberland Compact.